bytedeco/javacpp-presets/README.txt

 ==Changes==

+ * Appended the version of the parent artifact to the ones of the child modules, in an effort to avoid conflicts
  * Updated `cppbuild.sh` scripts with support for the "android-x86" platform (issue javacv:411), thanks to Xavier Hallade
  * Added presets for PGR FlyCapture 1.7
  * Fixed compilation errors on Android, Mac OS X, and Windows